mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/COMP/COMP_CompareGpioVsVrefInt_Window_IT/readme.txt

   @endverbatim

 @par Example Description

-This example describes how to use a pair of comparator peripherals to compare a voltage level applied on a GPIO pin versus 2 thresholds: the internal voltage reference (VrefInt) and a fraction the internal voltage reference (VrefInt/2), in interrupt mode;
-This example is based on the STM32F0xx COMP LL API; peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+How to use a pair of comparator peripherals to compare a voltage level applied on a GPIO pin to two thresholds: the internal voltage reference (VREFINT) and a fraction of the internal voltage reference (VREFINT/2), in interrupt mode.
+This example is based on the STM32F0xx COMP LL API.
+The peripheral initialization uses LL unitary service functions for optimization purposes (performance and size).

 Example configuration:
 Comparator instances COMP1 and COMP2 are configured to work together